Tejomay128/Face_detection_system/README.md

 # Face_detection_system
-This repository consists of a training model to detect and recognize faces from various different angles.
+This repository consists of a training model to detect and recognize faces from various different angles nad illuminations.
 The model was created using tensorflow 2.2.0 .

 1)The model is a siamese network (one-shot learning).